stevenvergenz/html-palette/README.md

 *Default*: `0`

 The Angular.js directive will set the values of the bound object, but will not call `$apply` until the color is unchanged for *throttleApply* milliseconds.

+### colorProfile (Angular.js attribute only)

+*Type*: `String`

+*Default*: `undefined`

+This attribute controls which color properties are copied over to the bound model.
+If the attribute is a string of any of the letters `h,s,v,r,g,b,a`, then the corresponding color fields will be copied.
+If it is the string `hex`, then only the hex representation will be copied.
+Otherwise, all color attributes (`h,s,v,r,g,b,a,hex,css,background`) are copied.

 ## Other Instance Properties